garfix/nligems/doc/internals.md

 Since the main purpose of an NLI is to interact with knowledge sources, it should be no surprise that historic NLI's have interacted with a wide variety of databases and in-memory storages.
 Anything that contains information may be the source that a user may want to query.
 That's why we talk about a knowledge source rather than just a database.

+There are many types of learning.
+All of them result in a change in one of these knowledge sources.

 #### Storage Technology

 The technology of these sources may be